Can Our Economic Recovery From COVID-19 Prioritize Women?

 Millions of women around the world have felt similarly excluded from the economy over the past year.
 COVID-19 restrictions have simultaneously increased the burden of unpaid labor on women—with school closures forcing millions to leave jobs to take care of children—and decimated the hospitality, retail and care-work industries that are often the main employers for women.
 By the end of 2020, women’s labor-force participation across Latin America had fallen to 46%, from 52% at the end of 2019, a record single-year drop, as 13 million women lost their jobs.
 Globally, women lost twice as many jobs because of COVID-19 than men, according to estimates by McKinsey.
 In the U.S. in March, women’s labor-force participation had fallen to 57.4%, a level not seen since 1988.
 As the economy has rebounded from troughs of spring 2020, jobs have returned more slowly for women of color, with 10% fewer Black women and 9% fewer Hispanic and Latino women employed now than pre-pandemic, compared to 5% fewer white women.
 The World Economic Forum concluded in a March report that the pandemic had added 36 years to the estimated time it will take to close the global gender gap, meaning it will now take an average of 135.6 years to reach parity between women and men on economic opportunity, political power, education and health.

 Now, as the global rollout of COVID-19 vaccines picks up pace, governments worldwide are deploying resources to boost their economies.
 Many are taking into account the immediate impact of the pandemic on gender equality, but some are also considering a bigger paradigm shift, focusing their attention on the structural challenges that have allowed women’s labor participation to stagnate over the last three decades and kept them out of higher paid jobs.
-Jennifer Klein, co-chair of the White House Gender Policy Council” established by President Joe Biden on March 8, says the lessons of the pandemic are remaking American norms around care work and women’s labor.
+Jennifer Klein, co-chair of the White House Gender Policy Council established by President Joe Biden on March 8, says the lessons of the pandemic are remaking American norms around care work and women’s labor.
 “It’s not so much an opportunity, it’s a demand: this moment demands a big structural change.”

 Klein is not alone in that ambition.
 In Canada, Chrystia Freeland, the country’s first female finance minister, has set up an all-women task force to make sure the 2021 budget, due later this spring, is targeted to spark a “feminist and intersectional recovery.”
 In Colombia, the government launched a fund in June to support women entrepreneurs and set up a digital entrepreneurship training program to teach 30,000 women to conduct business online.
 In Morocco, the government launched a digital platform in May for women’s farming collectives to sell their products online.
 Governments in Guatemala, Egypt and Georgia are also prioritizing women-led businesses as they try to stimulate the economy in the wake of the pandemic.